bartbutenaers/Node-RED-Tailscale-Tutorial/docs/port_forwarding.md

 +	Use client certificates to authenticate your own devices in Node-RED.
 + And so on…

-This are all very good guidelines, which we will be discussed in more detail later on!

-However those guidelines won’t solve all our problems, because the hackers have direct access to your Node-RED login screen:
+This are all very good guidelines, however they won’t solve all our problems.
+Because hackers have direct access - via port forwarding - to your Node-RED login screen:
 +	Hackers use brute force algorithms to guess your password, by trying a massive amount of different passwords.
 +	Hackers can determine (a.o. based on the source of your logon screen) which NodeJs and ExpressJs webserver versions you are running, and look for security vulnerability issues within that version.
-That allows them to exploit these issues to gain access to your system.
+That allows them to exploit these vulnerabilities to gain access to your system.
 +	Hackers can start a DDOS attack (Denial of service) by sending a massive amount of http requests from a large farm of hacked machines to your Raspberry.
 That way you will not be able to access your Node-RED anymore, and Node-RED can even crash.
 +	…